-"Your bloods are normal, so there's nothing wrong."— what you've probably been told
+"Your bloods are normal, so there's nothing wrong.", what you've probably been told

 Fibromyalgia

-NICE NG193 covers the assessment and management of chronic primary pain, including fibromyalgia.
+NHS guideline NG193 covers the assessment and management of chronic primary pain, including fibromyalgia.
 It sets out specific recommendations for assessment, shared decision-making, and which pharmacological treatments should and should not be offered.

 The wait: Average UK diagnostic delay is 5+ years.